GreptimeTeam/demo-scene/influxdb-lineprotocol/README.md

 options:
   -h, --help            show this help message and exit --precision PRECISION
-                        Precision of the data (default: s)
+                        Precision of the data (default: ns)
 ```

 ## Step 3: Query data with SQL and PromQL